Petite Poon Savage: Slick Woods Talks Being An Apathetic Lover After Fellow Model Ebonee Davis Broke Her Heart

 Fenty Beauty Model Describes Overcoming Heatbreak & Other Hardships Before Blowing Up

 You’ve seen her gapped up mug in Fenty Beauty campaigns but probably didn’t know her name or her story.
-Model Slick Woods opened up with The Evening Standard about blowing up in the fashion world after living in a trap house and even getting popped for credit card scamming.
+Model Slick Woods, 21, opened up with The Evening Standard about blowing up in the fashion world after living in a trap house and even getting popped for credit card scamming.

 This girl didn’t Bella Hadid her way to the top, she went through A LOT to get to the top.